inviwo/modules/molvis/molvisgl/readme.md

 # MolVisGL Module

-This module provides functionality for rendering molecular structure with OpenGL.
+This module provides functionality for rendering molecular structures with OpenGL.